Grade Levels: 9/10, 11/12

 - Have the students take note of the imagery: the two men shaking hands, the buried hatchet, the sun, the grass, the river.
 What do they symbolize?

-- In what ways is the Treaty Relationship connected to Aboriginal involvement the First World War?
+- In what ways is the Treaty Relationship connected to Indigenous involvement the First World War?

-- Access and show a chart/information depicting the statistics pertaining to Aboriginal soldiers in the war.
+- Have students research statistics pertaining to Indigenous soldiers in the war.

 - Ask: How many men were eligible to enlist?
-What percent of the Canadian population were Aboriginal peoples in 1914?
-How many Aboriginal men went to war?
+What percent of the Canadian population were Indigenous peoples in 1914?
+How many Indigenous men went to war?
 What percent of this population is this?
-How does Aboriginal enlistment compare with non-Aboriginal on a percentage basis?
+How does Indigenous enlistment compare with non-Indigenous on a percentage basis?

 - Read a short biography on the life of First Nation soldier Francis Pegahmagabow.